WEEZOOKARP/WEEZOOKARP/README.md

 # 💫 About Me:
 🔭 currently working on<br>Gameservers and scripts.
+Also currently working towards BCIS.

-🤝 currently working with<br>SurgeRP.
+🤝 currently working with<br>SurgeRP and XPRESS RP.

 ## 🌐 Socials: